medusa-project/active-medusa/README.md

 ## Binary Entities

-Binary entities work similarly to container entities, with a few differences.
+Binary entities work similarly to container entities.
 Using the example above, a `Bytestream` can be initialized like an `Item`:

 ```ruby
 b = Bytestream.new(parent_url: 'http://url/of/parent/container')